james112700/jamesv/README.md

 <br/>

 > [!IMPORTANT]
 > Vue I18n v8 is no longer actively maintained.
-Please upgrade to Vue I18n v9.
-The seucirty hotfix is only provided for Vue I18n v8.28 until end of 2024.
+Please upgrade to Vue I18n v9 or later. **The seucirty hotfix is only provided for Vue I18n v8.28 until end of 2024**.
 Thereafter, security fix is not provide for that version later.
 However, if it is absolutely necessary, please contact to contact@frapwings.jp

 <h3 align="center">🏅 Platinum Sponsors</h3>